 In Maryland there are two ways an adult who has dropped out of school before graduating may earn a high school diploma.

-diploma or high school certificate or diploma issued by another state or school, or have obtained a Maryland High School Certificate of Program Completion in accordance with
+diploma or high school certificate or diploma issued by another state or school, or have obtained a Maryland High School Certificate of Program Completion in accordance

 Learn more about the GEDŽ Testing, or call 410-767-0538.

-2. Maryland Adult External Diploma Program (EDP)
+2. National Adult External Diploma Program (NEDP)

 This program is for individuals, ages 18 and older, who are not enrolled in regular high school and can demonstrate essential academic competencies and life skills.

 Academic skill areas include: reading, writing, mathematics, oral communication, and critical thinking.
-Life skills relate to occupational, self,
+Life skills relate to occupational, self, social, aesthetic,

 consumer, and scientific awareness.
 This is not a class attendance-based program.
 Participants are expected to meet periodically with an assessor to develop a portfolio

 that proves they have acquired the skills required to be awarded a Maryland High School Diploma.

-For more about the External Diploma Program, download the EDP
+For more about the National External Diploma Program, call 410-767-0160.

-Adobe Acrobat for free) or call 410-767-0160.
+Adobe Acrobat for free